New to ownership

 About Te Akau

 There are two sides to Te Akau - Te Akau Stud and Te Akau Racing.
-Based in the western heart of the Waikato, Te Akau Stud comprises 4000 acres, with 1000 acres specifically for our horses.
-Large, lush paddocks that allow them to develop naturally in a magnificent environment.
+Based in the western heart of the Waikato, Te Akau Stud comprises 4,000 acres, with 1,000 acres specifically dedicated to our horses.
+These large, lush paddocks allow them to develop naturally in a magnificent environment.

-The stud is complimented by our two racing stables - in Matamata, New Zealand and at Kranji racecourse in Singapore.
-Our New Zealand stable, led by Jamie Richards, offers first-class facilities and has been named Champion Stable seven times.
-Te Akau Singapore was established in 2010 with our trainer Mark Walker already crowned Champion Trainer there three times (2015, 2017, 2019).
-Racing in Singapore offers very good stakes and a wonderful racing experience too.
+The stud is complemented by our two racing stables - one in Matamata, New Zealand, and the other at Kranji racecourse in Singapore.
+Our New Zealand stable, led by Champion Trainer Mark Walker, offers first-class facilities and has been named Champion Stable multiple times.
+Te Akau Singapore was established in 2010 by trainer Mark Walker, and with his move back to New Zealand, expat trainer Donna Logan is now at the helm.
+Racing in Singapore offers excellent stakes and provides a wonderful racing experience.
 Our highly experienced and passionate stable team provides the best possible care and attention for your horse.
-World-class communication with our owners is the cornerstone of Te Akau with constant updates on every step of your horse's career.
+World-class communication with our owners is the cornerstone of Te Akau, with constant updates on every step of your horse's career.
 You will always know what your horse is up to!

-Te Akau lives by the philosophy that every horse is an individual to be understood and respected, and whose potential is in our hands.
+Te Akau lives by the philosophy that every horse is an individual to be understood, respected, and whose potential is in our hands.
 Our professional and vibrant team is committed to winning races for you!
-We are equally committed to the well-being and nurture of our horses - when racing and into retirement.
+We are equally committed to the well-being and nurture of our horses - both during racing and into retirement.

 The Te Akau Difference